 We often get asked ‘what

-is the cost of a funeral in New York City?’ and this, unfortunately, does
+is the cost of a funeral in New York City?’
+Unfortunately, there

-not provide a straightforward answer.
-Unlike many other trades and
+is no simple and succinct answer.
+Unlike many other trades and professions,

-professions, average service charges can vary significantly.
-The
+average service charges can vary significantly.
+The average cost

-average cost of a funeral in 2012, according to the National Funeral Directors
+of a funeral in 2017, according to the National Funeral Directors Association

-Association (NFDA), was $7,745, and this does not take into account any
+(NFDA), was $7,360, and this does not take into account any cemetery fees.

-For example – a single burial plot in Green-Wood Cemetery costs between
+– a single burial plot in Green-Wood Cemetery costs between $12,000 and

 In recent years there has